dovecot/documentation/docs/core/plugins/quota.md

   quota_exceeded_message = Quota exceeded, please go to http://www.example.com/over_quota_help for instructions on how to fix this.
 }
 ```
-## Quota Backends
+## Quota Drivers

-Quota backend specifies the method how Dovecot keeps track of the current quota
+Quota driver specifies the method how Dovecot keeps track of the current quota
 usage.
 They don't specify users' quota limits - that's done by
 [returning extra fields from userdb](#per-user-quota).

-We recommend using [`count`](#backend-count) for any new installations.
+We recommend using [`count`](#driver-count) for any new installations.

 If you need usage data to an external database, consider using
 [[plugin,quota-clone]] for exporting the information.
 (It's very slow to
 query every user's quota from the index files directly.)

-### Backend: Count
+### Driver: Count

-The `count` quota backend tracks the quota internally within Dovecot's index
+The `count` quota driver tracks the quota internally within Dovecot's index
 files.

 ::: info